jon-brandy/HolmesGeo/README.md

    ./install.sh
    ```

-### Permission Issues
+[!TIP] **Permission Issues**

-If you encounter permission issues:
+If you encounter permission issues, run the following commands to fix the permissions for the database files and results directory:

 ```bash
 # Fix permissions for database files